 Beginning in January of the year they turn 14, young men and young women are invited to participate together in an activity or series of activities called youth conference.
 Youth conferences are usually held once each year on a ward or stake level.
 They may also be held on a multistake or area level.
 Stake youth conferences are not held during a year that the stake is participating in a For the Strength of Youth (FSY) conference.

 The purposes of youth conferences are to help youth build faith in Jesus Christ, strengthen their testimonies, develop talents, make new friends, and have fun with youth who share similar beliefs and standards.
 Youth can also learn leadership skills as they assist in planning youth conferences.

-Ward youth conferences are planned and carried out by the ward youth council, under the direction of the bishopric.
+Ward youth conferences are planned and carried out by the ward youth council, under the bishopric’s guidance.
 The bishopric obtains the stake presidency’s approval of plans for a ward youth conference.

-Stake youth conferences are planned and carried out by the stake Aaronic Priesthood–Young Women committee, under the direction of the stake presidency.
+Stake youth conferences are planned and carried out by the stake youth leadership committee, under the direction of the stake presidency.
 Youth should take the lead in planning stake youth conferences with the support of adult leaders.
 The stake presidency may invite youth to attend the committee’s meetings as needed.

 Youth conferences are to be funded from the stake or ward budget.
 Members should not be asked to pay for youth conferences.